Compression Garments & Stockings

 People with achy legs and general fatigue

-People who are on their feet for long periods of time
+People who are on their feet for extended periods of time

-After a thorough consultation and examination, Raymond Bartolo and his staff will recommend an appropriate compression garment to satisfy your expectations.
+After a thorough consultation and examination, your physician will recommend an appropriate compression garment and compression level to help your condition.

 How Do They Work?